ICW1/icw1.github.io/_posts/2025-07-28-strava-mistral-mcp.md

 🎥 Watch the demo video here (link coming soon—stay tuned!)

 #### Try it yourself
-Check out the code and setup instructions on GitHub if you want to run it with your own Strava (developper) account.
+Check out the code and setup instructions on GitHub at https://github.com/ICW1/strava_mcp_test if you want to run it with your own Strava (developper) account.